Jamalijama/HAIRANGE/README.md

     ```

 NOTE:THE "/Res" FILEs HAVE BEEN COMPRESSED INTO THE FILE "Res.zip" AND THE ZIP FILE HAS BEEN UPLOADED ON THE WEBSITE OF "https://figshare.com/s/1efd7bc8dd400fbb857c".
-      PLEASE DOWNLOAD THE ZIP FILE AND DECOMPRESS IT UNDER THE HOME DIRECTORY OF 'HAIRANGE'.
+      PLEASE DOWNLOAD THE ZIP FILE AND DECOMPRESS IT UNDER THE HOME DIRECTORY OF 'CECHAIRAN'.
      ALL FILES UNDER `/Res/res1` HAVE BEEN COPPRESSED INTO THE FILE, `/Res/res1.zip`, PLEASE UNDEPRESSED THE ZIP FILE BEFORE UTILIZING.

 6. We make detailed adjustments to the details of the final file, and then we get the final file `new_AIV_all_8_73805.xlsx` (the default directory is `/Res/res1`).